-Potatoes can help treat the undereye bags, which are common during pregnancy.
+Potatoes can help treat the bags under eyes, which are common during pregnancy.
 Placing some grated raw potato on your eyes for 10 to 15 minutes gives a cooling effect and relieves the swelling.

 6. Reduces Cardiovascular Disease

 The skin of potatoes contains large amounts of potassium, that is known to reduce heart strokes and hypertension as it reduces Blood pressure.

 During pregnancy, you need to take care of your eating habits and ensure that you consume healthy food.
 Although potato is rich in nutrients, it also poses some risks to your health, and some of these risks are listed below:

-- Potatoes with green spots indicate the presence of toxic compounds like glycoalkaloids, alpha-solanine and alpha-chaconine, which cause gastrointestinal issues like diarrhoea and vomiting.
+- Potatoes with green spots indicate the presence of toxic compounds like glycoalkaloids, alpha-solanine, and alpha-chaconine, which can cause gastrointestinal issues like diarrhoea and vomiting.

-- Eating green potatoes can lead to birth defects like spina bifida and anencephaly.
+- Eating green potatoes can lead to congenital disabilities like spina bifida and anencephaly.

 - Consuming rotten potato may cause food poisoning in expectant mothers.

-- Overweight women consuming excess potatoes during pregnancy are more prone to become obese.
+- Overweight women consuming an excessive amount of potatoes during pregnancy are more prone to becoming obese.

-Eating potato chips during pregnancy is not recommendable, as it is fried and unhealthy for you.
-It may trigger gestational diabetes or make you overweight and obese.
+Eating potato chips during pregnancy is not recommended, as it is fried and unhealthy for you.
+It may trigger gestational diabetes or may lead to unhealthy weight gain.
 Hence during pregnancy, you should avoid cooking methods like deep frying, baking potatoes with butter or cheese.
 Instead of frying and baking, boil or steam potatoes and add herbs to enhance the flavour.